kocherlab/pipemake/docs/filetypes.rst

 arg-groups:
 ***********

-The `arg-groups` sub-section is used by `pipemake` to define command-line argument groups.
-The `basic` group is reserved by `pipemake`, arguments within this group will be automatically grouped within `required` or `optional` based on their `required` keyword.
+The `arg-groups` sub-section is used by pipemake to define command-line argument groups.
+The `basic` group is reserved by pipemake, arguments within this group will be automatically grouped within `required` or `optional` based on their `required` keyword.
 Users may place all arguments within the `basic` group or create additional groups as desired.
 Additional `arg-groups` may be defined as needed to organize related arguments within the pipeline help message, for example grouping all path arguments together in `paths`.

 .. code-block::